The Longhorn Affair

 But Miranda said, “Gee, were you nervous about my opinion?
 You must really be into Robert.
 Jeremy will be crushed.
 I think he has a ‘thing’ for you.”

 Emma felt a little guilty over her relief at being able to put off her declaration.
 “Jeremy does not have a ‘thing’ for me.
-For him I’m a challenge—a woman who hasn’t said yes yet.
+For him, I’m a challenge—a woman who hasn’t said yes yet.
 What Jeremy has is a bunch of blank walls in his Hot Java coffee shops, which will provide us a great deal of exhibit space and provide him with a certain cachet among the artsy crowd.”

 Miranda rolled her eyes.
-“Well, he might have a ‘thing’ for you if you would stop hiding behind those conservative little black dresses!”
+“Well, he might have a ‘thing’ for you if you stop hiding behind those conservative little black dresses!”

 The air rushed out of Emma’s lungs.
 This was what she had hoped for!
 A show would be the perfect opportunity to take back her career, but before she could start to explain, Hubert rushed in carrying several canvases.
 He leaned them against the wall obscuring the watercolors.
 “These are Staci’s latest paintings,” he said.
 Emma glanced down.
 Dull, she thought, just like the other art produced by Hubert’s previous girlfriends